byru55o/r5krypt/README.md

 This is a string and file encrypter and decrypter.
 Works with **SHA-256** algorithm by creating a **ultra-secure key**.
 ## Quick guide
 As easy as it gets, make sure the string or file is decrypted with the same program that it was encrypted.
-I'm not going to explain what steps you have to follow in order to dectrypt and encrypt, because the program is very intuitive.
+I'm not going to explain what steps you have to follow in order to decrypt and encrypt, because the program is very intuitive.
 ## Requirements
 **Python version:** 3.6 or greater
 **Libraries:** base64, pathlib, colorama, cryptography and pyfiglet.